 Hospital wards in East Yorkshire have been boosted by a further intake of qualified nurses.

-Hull and East Yorkshire Hospitals NHS Trust has been working with international recruitment firm, Resource Finder, to attract nurses working in the Philippines to live and work in the UK.
+Hull University Teaching Hospitals NHS Trust has been working with international recruitment firm, Resource Finder, to attract nurses working in the Philippines to live and work in the UK.

 Like many others across the country, the Trust which runs Hull Royal Infirmary and Castle Hill Hospital in Cottingham is struggling to recruit qualified nurses in the UK, so is now looking further afield in order to boost its staffing complement.

-Simon Nearney, Director of Human Resources for Hull and East Yorkshire Hospitals NHS Trust says:
+Simon Nearney, Director of Human Resources for Hull University Teaching Hospitals NHS Trust says:

 “The shortage of qualified nurses is something which Trusts up and down the country are experiencing, so increasingly we’re all competing to attract the same, limited number of people.